rafeldaniel/AirQualitySpain/README.md

 In this repo you will find the data downloaded regarding the air pollutants in Spain.
 The code of the shinny application developed to view the data.
-The application can on shiny apps at https://rafeldaniel.shinyapps.io/AirQualitySpain/
+The application is on shiny apps at https://rafeldaniel.shinyapps.io/AirQualitySpain/

 You can find a quick presentation about the application at https://rafeldaniel.github.io/AirQualitySpain/